India to Introduce Biometric E-Passports by May 2025 — The Era of Trouble-Free Travel

 1. Visit Passport Seva website: passportindia.gov.in

-2. Register/Login: If a new user, register.
-If already a registered user, log in.
+2. Register/Login: If you are a new user, please register.
+If you are already a registered user, log in.

-3. Fill up the application form: Select new or renewal application.
+3. Fill out the application form: Select new or renewal application.

 4. Book an appointment at the nearest PSK or POPSK.

-5. Visit the center on your appointment day: Here, you’ll provide all necessary documents and undergo biometric data collection.
+5. Visit the centre on your appointment day: Here, you’ll provide all necessary documents and undergo biometric data collection.

 6. Track your application online through the same portal.
 The overall process

-is simple and fairly efficient.
+is simple and relatively efficient.
 With more PSKs being digitally upgraded, the transition should be smooth for most applicants.

 The Fast Track Immigration Connection

-India’s launch of its e-passport with the Fast Track Immigration — Trusted Traveller Programme (FTI-TTP) will become operational.
-Already in use at eight of India’s major airports, the scheme employs biometric recognition and e-gates to provide faster immigration processing to programme members.
+India’s launch of its e-passport with the Fast Track Immigration — Trusted Traveller Programme (FTI-TTP) is set to become operational.
+Already in use at eight of India’s major airports, the scheme utilises biometric recognition and e-gates to expedite immigration processing for program members.

 As an occasional traveller—business, school, family—you can expect your clearance under this programme to zip along much faster, particularly by holding your new e-passport.